The Problem with Employee Stock Options

 Startups are exciting.
 They’re fun, disruptive and they may create value.
 That can propel economic growth, help our communities and improve our quality of life.
 Startups (and other new small businesses) are the backbone of our economy, as 89% of firms in the US employ less than 20 people .
 But startups are also hard.
 Getting involved in them as entrepreneurs or employees can carry a high degree of risk.
 Those who choose to participate in the journey and invest their valuable time in these early-stage companies may be rewarded properly if value is created.

-One currency that startups may use to reward their employees is in the form of stock and stock options.
+One currency that startups may use to reward employees (like you!) is in the form of stock and stock options.
 For various reasons, which we will review in later posts, we believe, the mechanism of using this currency is broken.
 Some employees are not able to capitalize on this additional value as anticipated.
 Making things even worse, we believe that this value-loss problem may make it difficult for startups to attract the best talent, therefore reducing their chances of success and hurting the value of their stock even more, adding further to the loss of value.

 This is a problem.
 One that we’ve experienced first-hand and have witnessed for years as we’ve built early-stage companies or worked for them.

 EquityBee’s mission is to fix this problem.
 We’re here to give early-stage private company employees the opportunity to unlock and realize the value they worked so hard to create.
 By leveraging technology and capitalizing on the fact that people are comfortable transacting financially online, EquityBee aims to remove friction from the compensation world, help startup companies reward employees better, and provide them with the financial tools to compete with big corps to help increase their chances to succeed.
 We think it’s only fair and it’s the right thing to do.